 Fort Washington Investment Advisors Background

-Maribeth Rahe serves as president and CEO.
-Before joining Fort Washington Investment, Rahe was president and a board member of the U.S. Trust Company of New York and vice chair of the board of The Harris Bank in Chicago.
-At Fort Washington Investment, she oversees three business units - institutional, private equity and private client group - and nearly 90 advisors.
+Maribeth Rahe serves as president and CEO of Fort Washington Investment Advisors.
+Before joining the firm, Rahe was president and a board member of the U.S. Trust Company of New York and vice-chair of the board of The Harris Bank in Chicago.
+At Fort Washington Investment, she oversees three business units - institutional, private equity and private client group.

 The firm has four principal shareholders: Western & Southern Mutual Holding Company, Western & Southern Financial Group, The Western and Southern Life Insurance Company and Western & Southern Investment Holdings, LLC.
 About a dozen members of the executive team and the board have small stakes.